 - Improvement in reasoning, problem solving and memory ("chemo brain").

 - Improvement in your joint motion and flexibility.

 - Improvement in your endurance to allow tolerance of activity.

 - Improvement of swelling in arms and legs following surgery or other cancer treatments.

 - Treatment of arm and leg numbness and tingling.

 - Improvement in bladder, bowel and sexual dysfunction.

 - Education about optimizing your physical function in preparation for future cancer treatments.

 We offer two specific programs that benefit cancer patients.

-Warm water exercise provides resistance while allowing the participant to raise his or her heart rate for an aerobic benefit.
-The class runs 60 minutes while participating at your own pace.
-Those with cancer specifically benefit from improved range of motion in joints, muscular strength, core development and balance.
-The class is led by a licensed therapist who can progress your program appropriately.
+Making Waves: Warm Water Exercise provides resistance while allowing participants to raise their heart rate for an aerobic benefit.
+Classes generally run 60 minutes - participating at your own pace.
+Cancer patients specifically benefit from improved range of motion in joints, muscular strength, core development and balance.
+The class is led by a licensed therapist who can help you progress appropriately.